kaorun343/vue-property-decorator/README.md

 #### Description

-Provided values are automatically wrapped with `computed` function, so when the values are modified, its child values can receives the new value.
+If you set `reactive` to true, the provided value is wrapped with `computed` function.
+Provided values with `reactive` option dispatches their new values to child components.

 #### Example